WolfBoi008/POPGOES-Arcade-Tracker/README.md

-# Poptracker Pack for Archipelago POPGOES Arcade Manual
+# Poptracker Pack for POPGOES Arcade Manual
-This is the first time I'm making a Poptracker pack, so help would be greatly appreciated!
+This is my first time making a Poptracker pack, so help would be greatly appreciated!